drweber/Ansible-samples/roles/jenkins/README.md

 ## Author Information

-Thir role is adapted for Oracle Java by Jeroen Arnoldus, [Repleo](http://www.repleo.nl)
+This role is adapted for Oracle Java by Jeroen Arnoldus, [Repleo](http://www.repleo.nl)

+This role was modified and improved by Mikalai Karytka, [DrWeber](https://github.com/drweber)

 This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).